the-events-calendar/event-tickets/readme.txt

 = [4.11.5] TBD =

 * Tweak - Notify Promoter of changes when tickets are moved to other Events.
 [ET-741]
+* Tweak - Improve support between Tribe Commerce and Promoter by extending the actions that notify Promoter [ET-746]

 = [4.11.4] 2020-02-26 =